PythWare/Katsuki-Engine/README.md

-# Update
+# Version 1.0

 Katsuki Engine 1.0 has released.
 It has a new GUI, a different theme for the Mod Manager, and new subcontainer logic.
 My work on Aldnoah Engine has taught me a lot about Omega Force's signatureless subcontainers, so the new KE will has major improvements for subcontainer handling so it matches my Aldnoah Engine.

 KE 1.0 also unpacks files with proper filenames and reconstruct paths when feasible.
-Screenshot examples

 # Katsuki Engine